equals-sum-all/Eco-equality/_includes/00-title_subtitle.md

-# Eco equality
+A comparative analysis on the ability and willingness to adapt transport mode to help the fight against climate change in the city of Edinburgh.
 ---
-A comparative analysis on the ability and willingness to adapt transport mode to help the fight against climate change in the city of Edinburgh...